Our practice and your privacy

 - You have a cough, sore/scratchy throat, fever, runny nose, loss of taste or loss of smell

-- You have a sick family member at home or been in contact with someone who is sick
+- You have a sick family member at home or have been in contact with someone who is sick

 If any of the above apply to you, please do not come into the clinic.
 Stay home, call your GP or the National Coronavirus Helpline 1800 020 080 and get tested for COVID-19.